eamon-keane/noelsnews/README.md

 # noelsnews
 Example of a Progressive Web App; A Simple soundboard made using html, css and vanilla JS.

 A simple Web App I made for fun.
-It uses a service worker to cache the site contents to that it can be used offline.
+It uses a service worker to cache the site contents so that it can be used offline.

 It can also be installed on a device similarly to a native app.